About

 Salted Caramel Sauce in a jar

 I’ve been making this salted caramel sauce for a while now, and at this point, it feels like a curse.
-Every time I make it, it’s gone in record time, and there’d be a reason to make it again.
-Moderation is everything… I get it, but damn, this caramel sauce is just too good. 🙂
+Every time I make it, it disappears in record time, and there’d be a reason to make it again.
+Moderation is everything… I get it, but this caramel sauce is just too good! 🙂

 • This recipe uses caramelized white sugar (not brown sugar) as the base.
 So it’s a true caramel sauce.
-Brown sugar is used to make butterscotch sauce.
+Brown sugar is used to make butterscotch sauce (like this butterscotch chocolate fudge sauce).

 • A complex, deep caramel flavor.
 This is achieved by cooking the sugar to a very dark, amber color